 The previous national curriculum levels have been scrapped, and instead children will be given scaled scores.
 You will be given your child’s raw score (the actual number of marks they get), alongside their scaled score and whether they have reached the national average.
 The score needed to reach the national average has yet to be announced.

-Are there any practice papers for 2016 SATs?
+Are there any practice papers for the new curriculum KS2 SATs?

 Yes, the 2016 KS2 SATs papers are now available and can be downloaded for free from TheSchoolRun:

 You can also access our current free Year 6 SATs papers here; these relate to the old SATs, so the content and format of the new papers will be different, but they are still useful to help your child familiarise themselves with exam technique.